farkas93/udacity_robot_software_engineer_nd/README.md

 ```

 5. Open another terminal, and execute the package with the `mapping.launch` file.
 Here,
-the RTAB-mapping algorithm will be launched.
+the RTAB-mapping algorithm will be launched for doing the SLAM.
 ```
 $ source devel/setup.bash
 $ roslaunch my_robot mapping.launch